 The 6 Best Electric Shoe Polishers

-This wiki has been updated 32 times since it was first published in October of 2016.
+This wiki has been updated 33 times since it was first published in October of 2016.
 Liberating countless Dickensian street urchins from toil since their invention, these electric shoe polishers keep every gentleman's or lady's shoes prim, proper, and, of course, clean.
 These fine products indicate how far we've come since the days of Oliver Twist, providing to customers, regardless of social strata, the kind of shine once reserved for only the upper crust.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes